BenoitCou/UCL-COMP0089-Reinforcement-Learning-Coursework-1/README.md

 # 3. Launch the notebooks
 jupyter notebook UCL_RL_part_1.ipynb
-# …and so on for parts II–IV
+# …and so on for parts 2–4
 ```

 ---